Wedding Registry Kitchen Essentials: The 35 Items Worth Registering For

 CAD $59.99

-Once you've got your cooking and storage dialed in, it's time to think about how you'll share your culinary creations with people you love.
-Quality serving pieces make entertaining feel effortless rather than stressful.
+Once your cooking setup is dialled in, think about how you'll share those meals.
+The right serving pieces make entertaining feel effortless.

-A large serving platter ($50–$100) is essential.
-You'll use it for roasted chicken, a charcuterie spread, seasonal vegetables, or a beautiful cheese board.
-Look for something neutral and elegant—ceramic, stoneware, or even wood—that complements your home's aesthetic.
-A matching large serving bowl ($40–$80) handles salads, pastas, or fresh fruit with equal grace.
-These pieces should be beautiful enough to go straight from kitchen to table.
+A large neutral serving platter in ceramic, stoneware, or wood ($50–$100) handles roasted chicken, charcuterie, seasonal vegetables — whatever the occasion calls for.
+A matching large serving bowl ($40–$80) covers salads, pastas, and fruit with equal grace.
+Both should be beautiful enough to go straight from kitchen to table.

-For everyday dining, register for a smaller, high-quality dinnerware set for four or six people rather than a massive 12-person set.
-Corelle or Denby offer durable, elegant options that actually get used.
-Add a few extra mugs (perfect for guests), a creamer and sugar bowl set, and perhaps a gravy boat if you're the type to host Sunday dinners.
-For Canadians who cherish holiday gatherings, a festive serving platter or bowl can become a beloved annual tradition.
+For everyday dining, register for a high-quality set for four to six people rather than a sprawling 12-person set.
+Corelle and Denby offer durable, elegant options that actually get used.
+Add a few extra mugs for guests and a creamer-and-sugar set.
+For couples who host holiday dinners, a festive serving piece can quietly become an annual tradition.

 Villeroy & Boch Flow Premium Serving Bowl Set of 2